mgallivanoni/mg_various_wbatches/README.md

 3. **show-win-path.bat**
    a tiny batch that is able to print windows PATH variable with one directory per line (all kudos to stacktrace users)

+4. **fix-tag-in-mp3-files-with-pattern.py**
+   a python script that provides a simple way to change mp3 tags via cmd line (again: all kudos to stacktrace users)